troyvnit/aio_scanner/example/README.md

 The example app provides a simple interface with two main features:

 1. **Document Scanner**: Scans multi-page documents with automatic edge detection
-2. **Business Card Scanner**: Specialized scanner optimized for business cards
+2. **Barcode Scanner**: Scans various barcode formats including QR codes

 After scanning, the app will display:
-- Thumbnails of the scanned images
+- For documents: Thumbnails of the scanned images and extracted text
-- The extracted text from the documents
+- For barcodes: The decoded barcode values and their formats

 ## Permissions